openclimatedata/indcs/README.md

 dates.
 For convenience all INDCs and accompanying files are downloaded, converted to PDF (for .doc, .docx and .xps files) and renamed in the `pdfs` directory..

 Python3 and the libraries in `scripts/requirements.txt` are used.
-It is recommended to use a Virtualenv.
+A Virtualenv is created automatically in the Makefile.

 Run